Jump to:

 Patho-anatomy and physiology

 One transverse and two longitudinal arches are formed by the aligned wedge-shaped tarsal and metatarsal bones, and their corresponding ligaments.
 In addition to these static structures, musculo-tendinous structures (tibialis posterior, peroneal, and tibialis anterior tendons) dynamically stabilize the arch.
 The design of the arches can be understood by picturing the foot as a twisted osteoligamentous plate (Figure 1).
 The anterior edge of the plate (formed by the metatarsal heads) is horizontal and in full contact with the ground and the posterior edge of the plate (the posterior calcaneus) is vertical.
 The resulting twist forms one transverse and two longitudinal arches (Figure 2).
-The medial longitudinal arch (between the calcaneous and first metatarsal) is higher and more flexible compared to the lateral longitudinal arch (between the calcaneous and lateral metatarsal).
-The actual mechanism of twisting and untwisting is accomplished through motion at the talocalcaneonavicular, transverse tarsal, and tarsometatarsal joints that link the bones of the plantar arches.2
+The medial longitudinal arch (between the calcaneus and first metatarsal) is higher and more flexible compared to the lateral longitudinal arch (between the calcaneus and lateral metatarsal).
+The actual mechanism of twisting and untwisting is accomplished through motion at the talocalcaneonavicular, transverse tarsal, and tarsometatarsal joints that link the bones of the plantar arches.6

-PTT inserts to 9 bones including navicular tuberosity, 3 cuneiforms, 2nd – 4th metatarsal heads, and sustantaculum tali of calcaneous.2,9 The PTT adducts and supinates the forefoot secondarily inverting the subtalar joint.
+PTT inserts to 9 bones including navicular tuberosity, 3 cuneiforms, 2nd – 4th metatarsal heads, the cuboid bone, and sustentaculum tali of calcaneus.6,5 The PTT adducts and supinates the forefoot secondarily inverting the subtalar joint.
 When the hindfoot is everted the transverse tarsal joint (talonavicular, calcaneocuboid) is unlocked which allows the foot to remain supple.
 When the hindfoot is inverted, the transverse tarsal joint locks and the foot becomes rigid.
+Figure 1: Twisted osteoligamentous plate of the foot, resulting in longitudinal and transverse arches

 Figure 2: Depiction of the Medial longitudinal, lateral longitudinal, and transverse arches of the foot.